×

 When we asked people living in Cascais about club and activities where newcomers can meet others, they responded:

 "Expats in Cascais often join clubs and activities such as golf, tennis, sailing, and surfing.
 Expats can also join local language classes, book clubs, and wine tasting groups.
 Additionally, expats can meet people by attending local festivals, visiting local markets, and exploring the city's many restaurants and bars.
-Expats can also join online forums and social media groups to connect with other expats living in Cascais," remarked one expat who made the move to Cascais.
+Expats can also join online forums and social media groups to connect with other expats living in Cascais," said one expat who made the move to Cascais.

 "Americans in Portugal ([email protected] and on facebook) offers social activities to mark the US holidays and some informational meetings on taxes or similar topics during the year; International Women in Portugal is also helpful on a broad basis related to settling in," explained one expat living in Cascais, Portugal.